ppy/osu-wiki/wiki/Gameplay/Game_modifier/Hidden_(lazer)/en.md

 *Score multiplier depends on other factors such as mod combinations or mod settings.

-- Score multiplier goes from 1.04x to 1.02x if "Only fade approach circles" is enabled.
+- The multiplier decreases from 1.04x to 1.02x if the `Only fade approach circles` setting is enabled.
-- It is also reduced by 0.02x if any of the mods below are enabled, since they restore timing information that Hidden removes:
+- It is further reduced by 0.02x if combined with any mods that restore object visibility or timing information, such as:
   - [Wiggle (WG)](/wiki/Gameplay/Game_modifier/Wiggle)
   - [Grow (GR)](/wiki/Gameplay/Game_modifier/Grow)
   - [Deflate (DP)](/wiki/Gameplay/Game_modifier/Deflate)